Pre-ferment: Use

 A pre-ferment is easy to make and usually consists of a simple mixture of wheat flour, water, and a leavening agent (typically yeast).
 Two schools of thought exist regarding the inclusion of salt or sugar.
 They both act to inhibit or slow yeast growth, as determined by time to proof or rise, so they are not usually included and instead are added to the final dough.
 Ultimately, the amounts of each ingredient, and when they are added, depend on pre-ferment and final-dough formulas.

 In some countries (mainly Eastern Europe, Baltic and Nordic countries) rye flour is also used to make a starter.
 Traditional Finnish rye starter consists of only rye flour and water, no sugar or yeast.
 Some might also use yogurt to help hasten the starter to rise.

 A flour-to-water ratio of 1-to-1 results in a relatively fluid pre-ferment.
 Stiffer doughs, such as 2-to-1, may also be used.
 After mixing it is allowed to ferment for a period of time, and then is added to the final dough as a substitute for or in addition to more yeast.
 There are distinctly different brew types of pre-ferments designed for computer-controlled bakeries that use a rather different series of ingredients, including oxidizers, needed for continuous dough-production processes.

 Fermentation is sometimes performed in a warm place, or a humidity- and temperature-controlled environment.
 Cooler-than-room or refrigeration temperatures decelerate growth and increase the time interval, while slightly warmer temperatures accelerate growth and decrease the time interval.
 Too warm a temperature slows growth, while even higher temperatures will kill the yeast.
-Death of the yeast cells occur in the range of 50–60 C. When cooling a levain or sourdough pre-ferment, if the dough temperature drops below 10 °C it affects the culture and leads to the loss of a particular aroma in the baked bread.
+Death of the yeast cells occurs in the range of 50–60 C. When cooling a levain or sourdough pre-ferment, if the dough temperature drops below 10 °C it affects the culture and leads to the loss of a particular aroma in the baked bread.